The Last Valley (film): Plot

 After the Captain departs, the priest catches Erica praying to Satan to keep the Captain safe.
 The priest has her tortured and condemned to be burned at the stake.
-To spare her further suffering, Vogel kills her before her body is consigned to the flames.
-Enraged, Geddes pushes the priest into the fire and holds him there.
-Both are killed.
+Vogel demands of the priest why, when she had confessed, and the priest replies that it was to drive the Devil out of her: "She's truly saved."
+To spare her further suffering, Vogel volunteers to tie her up, so he can secretly knife her just before her body is consigned to the flames.
+Enraged, Geddes pushes the priest into the fire and holds him there, killing them both.
 Meanwhile, the Captain and his men fight in a night assault on a fortified city.
 He returns to the valley with the only other survivor of his band.
 Vogel tries to warn him, but the Captain rides into an ambush set by Gruber.
-The Captain, however, is dying of his battle wounds, so there is no fighting.
+The Captain, however, is dying of his wounds, so there is no fighting.
 He tells Vogel, "You were right.
 I was wrong."
 Inge, a young woman who has fallen in love with Vogel, wants to leave with him, but he tells her to stay, and walks off alone.